 - Any foreign-currency subscriptions are converted into your primary currency at current exchange rates.

-We do not consider following items in calculating your MRR:
+We do not consider the following items when calculating your MRR:

 - One-time payments and metered charges